Website icon Xpert.Digital

 More about it here:

-In recent years, however, there has been an increasing number of voices calling for a more critical stance towards China.
-The reasons for this include trade imbalances, market distortions caused by government subsidies and a lack of market access for European companies in China.
+In recent years, however, voices calling for a more critical stance towards China have grown louder.
+Reasons for this include trade imbalances, market distortions caused by state subsidies, and a lack of market access for European companies in China.

-A key concern for the EU is the perception that China is gaining competitive advantages through unfair trade practices.
-Government subsidies for key industries such as electromobility mean that Chinese products are entering the European market at prices that domestic manufacturers can hardly compete with.
+A key concern for the EU is the perception that China gains a competitive advantage through unfair trade practices.
+State subsidies for key industries such as electromobility mean that Chinese products flood the European market at prices that domestic manufacturers can hardly compete with.

 Suitable for: